 - Children (as adults) don’t need to be around friends 10–12 hours per day

 - Children (as adults) are happy for freedom and peace

-- Children (as adults) establish friendships in the communities they become apart of.
+- Children (as adults) establish friendships in the communities they become a part of.
 There are many other communities outside of school.
-The Homeschooling network is reliable, but the closest homeschool family may be far away.
-In which case, there are children in the neighborhood, friendship circles, or scout associations.
+The Homeschooling network is reliable, but the closest homeschooling family may be far away.
+In this case, there are children in the neighborhood, friendship circles, or scout associations.

 But most importantly: when you no longer drop your kids off at school, friendships become less critical because you are always together.
 I have three children, and they find it a great joy to be together.
 I can, of course, only give my opinion based on that.
 But the bottom line: they were happy to have friends when they went to school, and they are still very happy now.
 Actually, even more so.